depinette/Depsic/README.md

 ### install swift ###
 On Linux, you also need to install swift.

-the code has been tested with the version from december 10, 2015:
+The code has been tested with the version from december 10, 2015:

 https://swift.org/builds/swift-2.2-branch/ubuntu1510/swift-2.2-SNAPSHOT-2015-12-10-a/swift-2.2-SNAPSHOT-2015-12-10-a-ubuntu15.10.tar.gz